Vrtgs/thirtyfour/README.md

 If you want to run on Firefox instead, or customize the browser setup, see [docker-selenium](https://github.com/SeleniumHQ/docker-selenium) on GitHub for more options

-### Choosing between Sync and Async

-The `thirtyfour` crate provides an async API whereas `thirtyfour_sync` provides sync.
-Which one you should use really depends on your personal preference and the nature of your application.

-For a more in-depth introduction to async programming in rust, see [The Rust Async Book](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html).

-All interactions with selenium involve sending requests to the selenium server, and then waiting for a response.
-The difference between sync and async for `thirtyfour` essentially comes down to what actually happens (or doesn't happen) while waiting for that response.

-With the synchronous version, requests to selenium will block the calling thread until they return.
-While this is obviously inefficient, the code is often a little bit simpler and easier to follow.
-You can alleviate some of the inefficiency by using multiple threads if/when concurrency is required, but note that threads have some overhead as well.
-If you're thinking of spawning hundreds (or even tens) of threads, you probably want to use async instead.

-In contrast, async method calls will immediately return a "future", which is a bit like a task that can be executed later (typically via `.await`), and will eventually complete and return a value.
-While it is `.await`ing a response from selenium, the "future" will yield control of the current thread, allowing other "futures" to run.
-This allows multiple operations to be performed concurrently on the same thread, rather than just sitting and blocking the thread completely for each call to selenium.
-For more information on running multiple tasks concurrently, see chapter 6 of [The Rust Async Book](https://rust-lang.github.io/async-book/06_multiple_futures/01_chapter.html).

-In short, if you need to do a lot of I/O (network requests, reading/writing files, handling network connections), and especially if you want to do I/O operations concurrently, choose async.
-If not, it's really up to your personal preference.

-## WebDriverSession Lifetime

-All WebElement structs share a reference to the WebDriverSession which provdes a compile-time guarantee that no element or alert struct (for example) will outlast the browser session.
-This should prevent issues where something attempts to send a command to a browser session that has already been closed.

-By embedding a reference to the actual WebDriverSession inside each struct such as WebElement, this also enables things such as easily adding WebElement methods that run JavaScript internally.

 ## Running the tests for `thirtyfour`, including doctests